-While I’m firmly left of centre on the political spectrum, I’ve noticed that when it comes to capitalism, I seem to be a stronger believer in apportioning individual responsibility than some of my blogging friends.
+I’m firmly left of centre on the political spectrum, so that’s part of my worldview.
+However, I’ve noticed that, when it comes to capitalism, I seem to be a stronger believer in apportioning individual responsibility than some of my blogging friends.

 That doesn’t mean I think corporations should have free rein.
-We can make corporations out to be evil, but the basis of capitalism is that corporations exist to make a profit.
-I don’t think we should be surprised when they act in ways that are consistent with that, or expect that they should voluntarily behave in ways that are not in accordance with that.
+We can think that corporations are evil, but the basis of capitalism is that corporations exist to make a profit.
+We probably shouldn’t be surprised when they act in ways that are consistent with that.
+Similarly, we probably shouldn’t expect them to voluntarily behave in ways that aren’t in accordance with that.

 Where my left-wing colours really show through is my belief that essential services should either be publicly operated or well-regulated to ensure that public interest takes precedence over profitability.
 When essentials operate for profit, you see things like the mess in Texas with its mess of a power grid.
 Essential health services should not be operated on a for-profit basis.
 Corporations can’t be expected to operate on a break-even basis, so that’s where governments and non-profits need to come in.

 I don’t think government regulation is enough, though.
 I think that as consumers, we also need to take individual responsibility for our behaviour.
 Sure, we’re being pushed to consume, consume, consume, but that doesn’t mean we have to do it.
-People may feel pressured by advertising, keeping up with the Joneses, and what have you to get a luxury vehicle that they can’t actually afford, but that doesn’t mean they have to do it.
+People may feel pressured by advertising, keeping up with the Joneses (essentially FOMO), and what have you to get a luxury vehicle that they can’t actually afford; however, that doesn’t mean they have to do it.
 Now, there are absolutely people who don’t have the money to afford transportation at all, but that’s a different issue.

 I’ve written before about how nothing is actually free, and it fascinates me how entitled we as a culture have become to getting things without paying for them.
 Did that exist before the internet age?
-If we expect to get useful services without paying money for them, I think we need to own it that we’re paying with something else, whether that be our eyeballs on advertising or our information.
+If we expect to get useful services without paying money, we should be able to own it that we’re paying with something else.
+That be our eyeballs on advertising, or, increasingly often, our information.
 It doesn’t have to be this way, and we can gripe about it ’til the cows come home, but if we want to continue to expect things for “free”, we are active participants in keeping this whole information-selling advertising-heavy juggernaut going.

 So yeah, corporations are trying to make big money; that’s what they do and always will do in a capitalist system.
-But we’re not powerless as consumers, and we’re not powerless in at least attempting to get governments to intercede where it’s appropriate.
+But we’re not powerless as consumers.
+We’re also not powerless to at least attempt to get governments to intercede where it’s appropriate.
 Corporations may try to make pawns out of all us, but I’m bringing my queen to this corporate-consumer chess match.
 Screw pawns; I’m not willing to be one.

-Where do you think responsibility should lie in reining in the excesses of capitalism?
+Where do you think responsibility should lie in reining in the excesses of capitalism in our material world?